-Considering the retailer's significant growth throughout its four decades, it's probably fair to say that today, Ikea is Swedish for success.
-S here its competitors are focused on media buying and all the functions around campaign trafficking, Radium One goes a few steps further.
+Considering the retailer's significant growth throughout its four decades, it's probably fair to say that today, Ikea is Swedish for success. & here its competitors are focused on media buying and all the functions around campaign trafficking, Radium One goes a few steps further.
 Web and app analytics tools have traditionally occupied a completely separate product category from ad platforms like DSPs (demand-side platforms), forcing advertisers to go to one place to evaluate customer behaviour and then another to act on those insights.
 RadiumOne's platform combines the buying power of a DSP with the intelligence layer of a DMP (data management platform) in one place.
-It gives clients the capability to run tight, sophisticated media campaigns by proactively identifying customers and their behaviour, applying analytics to predict future behaviour, and then synthesizing that information into identify predict activate ShareGraph, for example, evaluates behaviours and the data generated by our Po.st sharing tools.
-Many of RadiumOne's advertisers use tools like Po.st on their own websites and mobile apps to incorporate their own user data into their marketing campaigns.
+It gives clients the capability to run tight, sophisticated media campaigns by proactively identifying customers and their behaviour, applying analytics to predict future behaviour, and then synthesizing that information into packaged bidding strategies activated through its buying platform.